 Because our analogy of the marriage of Abraham and Sarah meets the strict criteria and because God blessed Abraham and Sarah’s forbidden relationship,

 we conclude that God can and does bless loving homosexual relationships.

-The following four Gay Analogies are also covered in detail in our new, 400 page book
+The following four Gay Analogies are also covered in detail in our 378 page eBook

 2. The Gay Analogy Of Amram and Jochebed